LMSBioinformatics/mrclms.bioinfo.io/introToR_Day1.md

 Lists (Joining lists)
 =========================================================

-Note that we are joining to lists.
+Note that on last slide we are joining two lists.
 If we joined a vector to a list, all elements of the vector would become list elements.

 ```r